Individual Double-Crusted Chicken Pot Pies

 1. For Crust: Prepare a double batch of flaky, tender, and nutty whole wheat pie crust as directed.
 Divide dough in half and roll each half into a thin sheet, around 3/16 inch thick, using as much flour as needed to prevent sticking along the way.
 Transfer pieces to a half sheet pan, cover tightly with foil, and refrigerate at least 2 hours and up to 48 hours before using.

-2. For Chicken: Combine chicken stock, chicken parts, onion, carrots, celery, garlic, thyme, parsley, rosemary, and bay leaf in a 5-quart stainless steel pot or saucier.
+2. For Chicken: Combine chicken stock, chicken parts, onion, carrots, celery, garlic, thyme, parsley, rosemary, and bay leaf in a 5-quart stainless steel saucier or Dutch oven.
 Cover and place over medium-high heat until stock registers about 150°F (66°C) on a digital thermometer.

 3. Adjust heat to maintain that temperature, plus or minus 10°F (about 5-6°C), and cook until thickest part of chicken registers 135°F (57°C), about 1 hour.
 Remove chicken with tongs, set aside on a rimmed platter, and cover loosely.
-Strain stock through a mesh sieve into a large bowl, discard solids, and set stock aside to cool.
+Strain stock through a fine-mesh strainer into a large bowl, discard solids, and set stock aside to cool.

 A collage: combining chicken and aromatic vegetables in poaching liquid, bringing to a boil and straining the liquid, discarding solids.

 4. For Filling: Combine gelatin and 1/4 cup (55ml) cooled stock in a small bowl and whisk until no lumps remain; set aside.
-In a 5-quart saucier, melt butter over medium-low heat, then whisk in flour.
+In the 5-quart saucier or Dutch oven, melt butter over medium-low heat, then whisk in flour.
 Stir with a heat-resistant spatula until roux is fragrant and a nutty blond color, about 5 minutes (it's okay to adjust the heat if this seems to be happening too slowly).
-Stir in diced onion, carrots, and celery and continue cooking and stirring until vegetables are slightly softened, about 7 minutes more.
+Stir in diced onion, carrot, and celery and continue cooking and stirring until vegetables are slightly softened, about 7 minutes more.

 A collage of roux making stages for pot pie.